Exhibition Hall

 DL3 0QT

 Visits are free of charge but donations are welcome.
+No need to book, pick up your free site admission on the day.

 Located within the Carriage Works, the Exhibitions Hall is where you can visit spectacular exhibitions and seasonal events including Halloween and Christmas.